sydasif/network-automation-agent/README.md

     Then, add your Groq API key to the newly created `.env` file.

 4. **Configure and Migrate Network Devices**:
     The device inventory is managed by a SQLite database (`inventory.db`).
-To populate it, first add your network device details to the `hosts.yaml` file, then run the migration script:
+To populate it:

+    a.
+Create a `hosts.yaml` file using the example:

+    ```bash
+    cp hosts.example.yaml hosts.yaml
+    ```

+    b.
+Edit `hosts.yaml` with your device details

+    c.
+Run the migration script:

     ```bash
     uv run hosts.py